ietf-teep/architecture/draft-ietf-teep-architecture.md

     to a TEEP Broker.

-  - Certification Authority (CA):  Certificate-based credentials used for authenticating a device, a TAM and an SP.
+  - Certification Authority (CA):  Certificate-based credentials used for authenticating a device, a TAM and a TA developer.
 A device embeds a list of root certificates (Trust Anchors), from trusted CAs that a TAM will be validated against.
 A TAM will remotely attest a device by checking whether a device comes with a certificate from a CA